- Who can apply for a Sponsor Licence?

 Who manages the Sponsor Licence?

-If you are granted a Sponsor Licence, you must be able to show that you can maintain the licence lawfully and ensure compliance.
+If you are granted a Sponsor Licence, you must be able to show that you can maintain the licence lawfully, maintain sponsorship duties and ensure compliance.
 The person or people within your organisation who manage this process will be known as sponsor managers.

-They will need to use the Gov.uk sponsorship management system (SMS).
+They will need to use the Gov.uk sponsor management system (SMS).
 You can use this tool to do the following:

 - Manage or renew the company’s sponsorship licence